Published and Effective as of January 5, 2026.

 11.1 Term

-This Agreement starts on the Effective Date and continues until 90 days after expiration or termination of all Subscription Terms.
+This Agreement starts on the Effective Date and continues until terminated in accordance with this Agreement.

 11.2 Termination for Cause